 This project will not involve significant threats to human life or safety.
-The fish will be passed around the dam in a manner that does not disturb the structure or function of the dam.
-If the fish passage were to fail, the dam would continue to operate however there would be a temporary impact to the Estate's ability to produce hydropower.
+The fish will be passed around the dam in a manner that does not disturb the structure of the dam.
+If the fish passage were to fail, the dam would continue to operate normally.